-In one likely scenario the first elements of the lunar electric power grid will be delivered from Earth to the summit of Mons Malapert and configured into an electric power grid.

-The grid will then be extended, by the creation of more solar panels from lunar regolith materials, in east and west directions from the lunar base to create a circumferential electric grid around the Moon at 85° south latitude.[1]
-The advantage of a circumferential solar-powered electric grid is that 50% of the solar panels will always be in sunlight, thus delivering continuous electric power to the grid, and new equipment that is delivered to the Moon from the Earth can simply be plugged into the fully functioning electric power system.
+In one likely scenario, the first elements of the lunar electric power grid will be delivered from Earth to the summit of Mons Malapert and configured into an electric power grid.
+The grid will then be extended, by the creation of more solar panels from lunar regolith materials, in east and west directions from the lunar base to create a circumferential electric grid around the Moon at a latitude of approximately 85° south.
+The advantage of a circumferential, solar-powered electric grid is that 50% of the solar panels will always be in sunlight, thus delivering continuous electric power to the grid, and new tools and equipment that are delivered to the Moon from the Earth can simply be plugged into the fully functioning electric power system.

-The construction of the lunar electric power system will give rise to the need for an efficient surface transportation system that can deliver raw materials, tools, building materials, and, eventually, people between manufacturing facilities and construction sites.
+The construction of the lunar electric power system will give rise to the need for an efficient surface transportation system that can deliver raw materials, tools, building materials, and, eventually, people between bases, manufacturing facilities, and construction sites.
 To meet these needs, a railroad system will be created.
-The "lunar railroad" will be an effective, efficient, and simple (mostly automated) logistic system on the Moon and it will avoid most of the problems of lunar dust accumulation that plague off-road vehicles.
-Rails for the railroad can be made from lunar iron, for example, and used to create a simple two-track rail line from the first base to other areas in the south polar region, including the geographic south pole.
-A "southern rail line" will greatly increase the ability to carry out exploratory missions and will facilitate the growth of all lunar projects.
+The lunar railroad will be an effective, efficient, and simple (mostly automated) logistic system on the Moon and it will avoid most of the problems of lunar dust accumulation that plague off-road vehicles.
+Rails for the railroad could be made from lunar iron, for example, and used to create a simple two-track rail line from the first base to other areas in the South Polar Region, including the geographic South Pole.
+A southern rail line will greatly increase the ability to carry out exploratory missions and will facilitate the growth of all lunar projects.

-The challenge of building the circumferential rail system (beginning with tele-operated robotic devices) will be similar to the challenge of building the solar-powered electric grid and both construction projects can thus be undertaken simultaneously.
+The challenge of building the circumferential rail system will be similar to the challenge of building the solar-powered electric grid.
+Both construction projects can thus be undertaken simultaneously.
 Since communication systems and pipelines for the transport of fluids and for thermal management will be needed on the Moon, these infrastructure elements will also be constructed in parallel with the railroad and electric power networks.
-Eventually the rail line and other utilities will be extended northward to the mare/equatorial regions and then to the north pole, thus creating an infrastructure network that encompasses the global structure of the Moon.
-The circumferential utilities network of the south polar region is depicted in Figure 1.
+Eventually the rail line and other utilities will be extended northward from the South Pole to the mare/equatorial regions and then to the North Pole, thus creating an infrastructure network that encompasses the global structure of the Moon.
+A notional circumferential utilities network of the South Polar Region is depicted in Figure 1.